learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 // => "Ever"
 ```

 In order to access a property via dot notation, **the key must follow the same naming rules applied to variables and functions**.
-It's best to name all of our keys as follows:
+It's also important to note that under the hood **all keys are strings**.
+Don't waste too much energy worrying whether a key is accessible via dot notation; simply follow these rules when naming your keys, and everything will work:
 - camelCaseEverything.
 - Start the key with a lowercase letter.
 - No spaces or punctuation.

-If you follow those three rules, you'll be able to access all of an object's properties via bracket notation or dot notation.
+If you follow those three rules, you'll be able to access all of an object's properties via bracket notation **or** dot notation.

 ***Top Tip***: Always name your object's keys according to the above three rules.
 Keeping everything standardized is good, and being able to access properties via dot notation is much more readable than having to always default to bracket notation.